bosth/bosth.github.io/content/pages/leaving-earth/index.md

 ### Controlling costs

 In order to controlling spiralling program costs, we can add an additional constraint on how much is spent on a mission.
 Let's say we are budgeting $25 on our mission to Mercury from Earth Orbit.
-We still want it completed as fast as possible, but it has to fall blow this budget.
+We still want it completed as fast as possible, but it has to fall below this budget.

 ```python
 solver.add(cost <= 25)